jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 Added repository and controller to fit our structure into an actual MVC pattern.
 Now I'm going to go and actually do some more research on Spring framework and MVC patterns.

+### _Editing the classes_
+Using Java Persistent API, the various objects will be edited.
+I'm going through each of the classes and labeling them as @Entity's.
+Then I'm going to add @Id and @GeneratedValue using JPA.
+@Entity denotes this class for storage in a relational table.
+@Id and @GeneratedValue identify the primary key and auto generate the value.

+**Note: Any class with an ID is being edited to conform to this.
+All Ids will be int**

+To-Do:
+Floor, Hotel, Payment, Reservation, Room
+Read JPA annotation for foreign keys and data relations